camunda/camunda-docs-manual/content/user-guide/process-engine/the-job-executor.md

 ---

 A job is an explicit representation of a task to trigger process execution.
-A job is created whenever a wait state is reached during process execution that has to be triggered internally.
-This is the case when a timer event or a task marked for asynchronous execution (see [transaction boundaries]({{< ref "/user-guide/process-engine/transactions-in-processes.md" >}})) is approached.
+A job is created when a timer event or a task marked for asynchronous execution (see [transaction boundaries]({{< ref "/user-guide/process-engine/transactions-in-processes.md" >}})) is approached.
 Job processing can therefore be separated into three phases:

 * [Job Creation]({{< relref "#job-creation" >}})
 * [Job Acquisition]({{< relref "#job-acquisition" >}})